-When you’re buying or selling your home, the exchange of contracts is a key moment.
+When you’re buying or selling your home, the exchange of contracts is an exciting time and a part of the buying process that shouldn’t be delayed.
 It’s the point at which the seller and buyer sign contracts for the sale of the house, and, most importantly, it’s the moment when the purchase and sale become legally binding.

 Here, we bring you a guide to everything you’ll need to know about the process.
 We’ll give you our expert advice and answer your questions such as “how long does it take to exchange contracts?” and “what do I need to do to exchange contracts when I buy a home?”
 Read on to learn more.

 - How long does it take to exchange contracts?

 - What happens when I exchange?